ADI Johnson & Johnson Research Fund

 Q. The announcement says "$50,000 including indirect costs".
 Will the Universities impose their own indirect costs on the award?
 What indirect costs or overhead are allowed on the project budget by the Investigator?

 A. Indirect costs have already been deducted from the joint fund and paid to the University of Alberta, so awardees will receive the full award amount - other Institutions are not allowed to deduct additional indirect costs.
-The Investigators themselves are being allowed to budget for administrative overhead costs, which are incidental expenses like protocol approvals, special training, packaging/shipping, set up costs, etc. that are directly related to the project (as opposed to indirect costs).
+The Investigators themselves are being allowed to budget for administrative overhead costs, which are incidental expenses like protocol approvals, special training, packaging/shipping, set up costs, etc. that are directly related to the project.
 Technical labor directly related to the project is also an acceptable expense.
 It would not be acceptable to use part of the grant to cover fixed overhead expenses such as telephones, office supplies or administrative/secretarial personnel.
 So any administrative overhead costs that are directly linked with the project can be budgeted, but it would be expected that these are a minor component of the budget.

 Q. What is the makeup of the Review Committee?
 The Steering Committee?